Maude Kegg: Early life

-Manoominike-giizis (or "Ricing Moon"), which occurs in August, in 1904 in Crow Wing County, Minnesota, near Portage Lake, a few miles northwest of Mille Lacs Lake.
+Maude Mitchell was born in a dark wigwam in August of 1904 in Crow Wing County, Minnesota, near Portage Lake, a few miles northwest of Mille Lacs Lake.
 Her parents were Charles Mitchell, a member of the non-Removable Mille Lacs Indians of the Adik-doodem, and his wife, Nancy Pine.
 Maude was named after her maternal uncle Gichi-Mizko-giizhig, otherwise known as George Pine.
 As a child she lived with her aunts Mary and Sara Pine, her father, her grandmother and her grandmother's brother, and her uncle and his wife.

 Due to the death of her mother in childbirth, Maude Mitchell was raised by her maternal grandmother, Margaret Pine, (also known in Ojibwe as Aakogwan).

 She learned English from her aunts and white neighbors at an early age.

 During the winter her family would live in a house, but otherwise followed the traditional seasonal cycle of the Minnesota Anishinaabeg.
 In the spring they would move to iskigamiziganing, or the sugar bush.
 In summer they set camp by the wild rice fields.
 They travelled by foot, horse, or birch bark canoes.

 Kegg chose her own birthdate as August 26 since the exact date of her birth was not known.

 She finished eighth grade at the local county Esdon school, and was the only Native child to attend the school.

 She met farm worker Martin Kegg at a Midewiwin ceremony in 1917.
 They married in 1920 in a traditional Indian manner, and again in 1922 in a church ceremony.
 They moved in 1942 to Shah-bush-kung Point on Mille Lacs with their children, and again in 1960 to a point more inland.
 Martin Kegg died in 1968.
 Together they had eleven children.